-Chisenhale Gallery is pleased to announce a very special limited edition by Hilary Lloyd, the third in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a very special limited edition by Hilary Lloyd, the third in our annual series of ‘Archive Editions’.

 ‘Archive Editions’ works with artists who have participated in Chisenhale Gallery’s historic exhibition programme at pivotal points in their career and who now kindly donate their work to raise funds to realise the gallery’s artistic programme and support the next generation of pioneer artists.
 In 2011 the inaugural ‘Archive Edition’ was produced by Wolfgang Tillmans, followed by an edition produced by Rachel Whiteread in 2012.